 6.1 General

 This clause contains specific advice for Java about the possible presence of vulnerabilities as described in TR 24772-1, and provides specific guidance on how to avoid them in Java code.
-This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772–1, and Java specific guidance is found in clause 6.2 and subclauses in this TR.
+This section mirrors TR 24772-1 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of TR 24772–1, and Java specific guidance is found in clause 6.2 and its subclauses in this TR.

 6.2 Type System [IHN]